spicyJackrabbits/theFoodApp/README.md

 ## Description
 Have you ever turned from Hungry to Hangry in a matter of minutes?
 We've all been there.
 Now there's a solution: Hungry Hangry Hippo!
 This is an app that not only narrows down your cravings but also helps you locate a restaurant based on how you're feeling.
 Hungry?
 Our app returns 5 local restaurants based on your food choice within driving distance.
 Hangry?
 Our app returns 1 local restaurant based on your food choice that is near you, so you can knock out those hunger pains right away.
 Decisions made easy!
 ## Goal
 The goal is to suggest a place to eat!
-We want out app to:
+We want our app to:
 * Ask someone if they're "Hangry or Hungry?" and figure out what they're craving
 * Depending on answers, our app will suggest either 1 or 5 restaurants near the user
 * We will also inform the user of each restaurants' location